tpaape/RNAseq_Miniworkshop/Installing_RNAseq_Analysis_Pipeline.md

 - Navigate to your home directory cd

-- Export samtools to your path export PATH=$PATH:/directory/samtools-0.1.19

 ## Install HTseq and other count processing tools ##
 - If not already activated, activate the py3.7 environment conda activate py3.7